Skip to main content

 " He left early in the morning for Dangal and then a visit to the village.
 Do you need anything?"

 Kunwar Pratap was spending too many sleepless nights nowadays.
-Firstly, there is a war to be waged, with the man who dared to hurt his Ajabde.
-Then there is his Ajabde, who is... well clueless that she is his.
+Firstly, there is a war to be waged, with the man who dared to hurt his Ajabdeh.
+Then there is his Ajabdeh, who is... clueless that she is his.
 He had twisted and turned in bed all night until he decided to be useful and do some of her tasks and help her like she helped him.
 In the darkness, he had sneaked into the palace garden and picked up the flowers, a little carefully.
 In case someone saw him, that would have been embarrassing.
 Then he cleaned the room like she did every morning and decorated her Mandir.
 He had made two garlands instead of one, unsure which one would fit.
-Then watching the sleeping figure he had walked up to her and brushed her hand with his, before leaving for the Dangal.
+Then, watching the sleeping figure, he had walked up to her and brushed her hand with his, before leaving for the Dangal.
 Now he was at the Village Temple, early at dawn, and had bought a Gajra.

-His eyes widened as he in an impulse hid the Gajra under his angrakha.
+His eyes widened as he, in an impulse, hid the Gajra under his angrakha.
 Which girl doesn't like flowers?
 Everyone around the palace does.
-But No Not MY wife!!
+But no, not MY wife!!
 He frowned a little as he made his appearance.
 She put the dupatta over her head as she saw his reflection and dispersed the maids.

-" Where were you Kunwar Pratap?"
-Her question made him look up as she said, " Wait I will bring Prasad."
+" Where were you, Kunwar Pratap?"
+Her question made him look up as she said, " Wait, I will bring Prasad."

 He quickly kept the Gajra on the table as soon as she left and before she came back.
 Let her think the Dasis brought it!
-She walked in noticing the parcel that was not there.
+She walked in, noticing the parcel that was not there.
 She kept mum and gave him the Prasad as he turned to leave.

 " Dhanyavaad," Made him skip a heartbeat as he turned around.